 A Short History of Savage Chickens

 Savage Chickens began on a rainy day in October 2004 when, after one too many migraines, I scribbled two chickens on a sticky note.
 It was fun, so I kept drawing them and a few months later in January 2005, I posted them online in a blog.
 To my surprise, people enjoyed them and in the spring I was lucky to be featured on My Yahoo and things rolled along from there.
-Over 2000 cartoons and 8 years later, Savage Chickens now has a healthy audience and a book from Perigee Books.

 Every cartoon is hand-drawn on a sticky note.
 Sometimes I get the cartoon right the first time, but usually I draw it many times and use a light box to trace previous drafts.
 Then I scan the cartoon and clean up the image a little and post it on the site.
 I use Staedtler pigment liners and a variety of sticky note brands.
 On a good week, I’ll get a week’s worth of cartoons done in one day, but usually I finish them minutes before I post them on the site.
 So the chickens are pretty fresh!